Tomato Tart

 - Opt for just-ripe but still firm tomatoes.
 Overly ripe tomatoes will bring an excessive amount of moisture to the tart, while underripe ones won’t have a robust flavor.

-- Don’t be shy with the salt and pepper – tomatoes benefit from ample seasoning.
+- Don’t be shy with the salt and pepper at the end – tomatoes benefit from ample seasoning.

-Tomato tart can be served in a variety of ways to suit different occasions:
+This tomato tart can be served in a variety of ways throughout the day to suit different occasions:

 - APPETIZER – Cut it into small wedges for a sophisticated light bite.

-- BRUNCH – Serve alongside make ahead egg muffins and a mimosa recipe for a delightful morning spread.
+- BRUNCH – Serve this tomato puff pastry tart alongside some crisp Oven Bacon, Roasted Breakfast Potatoes and an Orange Mimosa for a delightful morning spread.

-- DINNER – Pair with a fresh green salad tossed with my honey mustard dressing recipe or lemon tahini dressing for a light but satisfying meal.
+- DINNER – Pair with a fresh green salad tossed with Miso Dressing or Citrus Salad Dressing for a light but satisfying meal.

 Tomato tart is best eaten right after it is made.
 However, if you have leftovers, store them in an airtight container in the refrigerator for up to 1 day.
-The pie crust will likely get soggy, which is why it’s best to eat this right away!
+Reheat in the oven, not the microwave.

 More Foxes Love Lemons Favorites